How Do I Transfer Music From My Computer To Iphone

 • Trusting the computer is crucial for allowing iTunes or Finder to access your iPhone's data.
 Without this trust, you won't be able to transfer music.

-3. Sync Your Music: In iTunes or Finder, select your iPhone, navigate to the "Music" tab, and choose to sync either your entire music library or selected playlists, artists, albums, and genres.
+3. Sync Your Music: In iTunes or Finder, select your iPhone, deal with to the "Music" tab, and choose to sync either your entire music library or selected playlists, artists, albums, and genres.

 • Syncing your entire library is the simplest option for those who want all their music on their iPhone.
-However, if you have a large library, syncing specific playlists can be more efficient.
+On the flip side, if you have a large library, syncing specific playlists can be more efficient.

 4. Manage Manually: Alternatively, you can choose to manually manage your music.
 This gives you more control over what music is transferred to your iPhone.